TejasSingh29/eCommerce-follow-along/README.md

 ## 1. You need to create an endpoint that will receive the address from address form in frontend
 ## 2. Add the address to the address array inside user collection.

+## Steps for Milestone 23📝
+1.Create an placeorder button inside cart page and navigate to select address page when clicked.
+2.Create and select address page that will display all the available address and have an option to select one address.
+3.Write an backend endpoint that will send all the addresses of the user.